alexjcalvillo/personal_development--NOV/README.md

 ### Overview

 A place to see and track my habits and development from month to month.
 Visual respresentation of work I do, be it code or not.
-Eventually will track goals in here, but this first month is landing on my feet and developing habits of stability.

 ### Week November 2 - November 6

 - 🎉 VOTED!
+- Mentor Group with Prime Digital Academy: Good conversations about hiring practices and how to approach technical interviews.

+### Week November 9 - November 13

+- Continuing Data Structures focused learning
+- Applying to Jobs
+- Code for KC meeting